The Impact of Making Climate Change a National Security Threat

 Climate change contributes to slow onset events, such as rising sea levels and ocean acidification, and to extreme weather events, like floods and droughts.
 These events affect everyone.
 However, those whose survival depends on weather patterns feel the impact first and perhaps most severely.

-If these trends continue, the refugee crisis could worsen to unimaginable levels, providing fertile ground for the rise in racist or authoritarian regimes.
+If these trends continue, the refugee crisis could worsen to unimaginable levels, providing fertile ground for the rise of racist or authoritarian regimes.
 It would also push groups fleeing from climate catastrophe into conflict with each other, further compounding the misery that these people already face.

 Actions That Will Decrease the Threat